“And what is your relationship to the patient?” the admitting nurse asks.

-I absolutely refuse to be separated from my girlfriend as she navigates the overwhelm of a hospital Emergency Room.
-Certainly not when her body is manifesting puzzling symptoms, and we’re both silently wondering whether this could be the thing that takes her from me – permanently.
+I absolutely refuse to be separated from my girlfriend as she navigates a hospital Emergency Room.
+Certainly not when she’s feeling wonky, and we’re both silently wondering whether this could be the thing that takes her from me – permanently.

-In the film, “Edith” spends the night in an E.R., expecting to get information about the health status of her life partner, who has fallen off a ladder due to a stroke.
-Edith wakes up in the waiting room the next morning to learn her beloved has died in the middle of the night, probably afraid and most certainly alone.
+In the film, “Edith” spends the night in an E.R., expecting to get information about her partner, who has fallen off a ladder due to a stroke.
+Edith wakes up the next morning in the waiting room, only to learn her beloved has died in the middle of the night, afraid and alone.
 It hadn’t occurred to anyone to let Edith know.

-It’s a haunting and heart-breaking scene, one I am determined to avoid as my girlfriend is ushered through triage, and scheduled for tests over the next few hours.
+It’s a nightmare of a scene, and I’m determined to avoid this as my girlfriend is ushered through triage, and scheduled for tests over the next few hours.

 When we first arrive at the E.R., all I can think to myself is, “They’re not going to tell ME ANYthing.
 They’re not going to let ME anywhere NEAR her.
 I’m just the girlfriend.
-I might as well be a stranger! ” So I surreptitiously transfer a ring from my right hand to my left, and utter The Big Fib, “I’m her wife,” to ensure I can remain close and informed.
+I might as well be a stranger! ” So I surreptitiously transfer a ring from my right hand to my left, and tell whoever asks that “I’m her wife,” to ensure I can remain close and informed.

 Of course, it’s not 1961 any longer – thank goodness! – and the clerk doesn’t even blink when, as a woman, I use the word “wife” to describe my “spouse.”
 The lie about our marital status goes undetected, and doesn’t even warrant a raised eyebrow!
 Perfect.
 One less thing to stress about.

 It’s going to be a long night.
-The plan is to park myself right by my girlfriend’s side, reassuring her, advocating for her care should that become necessary, holding the space for her to be scared, asking the questions that help us understand what the hell is going on, providing whatever support she wants and needs.
+The plan is to park myself by my girlfriend’s side, reassuring her, advocating for her care, holding the space for her to be scared, asking the questions that help us understand what the hell is going on, providing whatever support she wants and needs.

-“Hello, I’m calling to get an update on my wife.”
-This is such a weird combination of words to be hearing myself say less than three months into our relationship, long before she and I have even considered shared living space, let alone a shared life!
+At the 60-minute mark I call in, “Hello, I’d like to get an update on my wife.”
+This is such a weird combination of words to say less than three months into our relationship, long before she and I have even considered shared living space, let alone a shared life!
 Nonetheless, I approach the security guard with my best poker-face, and declare, “My wife is in room C12.
 How do I get there?”